editorconfig/editorconfig-core-c/README.md

 -------

 Unless otherwise stated, all files are distributed under the Simplified BSD license.
-The inih and fnmatch libraries are distributed under the New BSD license.
+The inih(src/lib/ini.c and src/lib/ini.h) and fnmatch (`src/lib/ec_fnmatch.c` and `src/lib/ec_fnmatch.h`) libraries are distributed under the New BSD license.
+See LICENSE file for details.

 [EditorConfig]: http://editorconfig.org "EditorConfig Homepage"